zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    ![The SQLServer2008 virtual machine is highlighted in the list of resources.](media/find-sqlserver2008-resource.png "SqlServer2008 Selection")

-2. Launch DMA from the Windows Start menu by typing "data migration" into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.
+2. Open Windows explorer and install the migration assistant from `c:\DataMigrationAssistant.msi`.

-    > **Note**: If you do not see the migration assistant, install it from the `c:\DataMigrationAssistant.msi` file.
+3. Launch DMA from the Windows desktop icon or Start menu by typing "data migration" into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.

     > **Note**: There is a known issue with screen resolution when using an RDP connection to Windows Server 2008 R2, which may affect some users.
 This issue presents itself as very small, hard-to-read text on the screen.
 The workaround for this is to use a second monitor for the RDP display, allowing you to scale up the resolution to make the text larger.

    ![In the Windows Start menu, "data migration" is entered into the search bar, and Microsoft Data Migration Assistant is highlighted in the Windows start menu search results.](media/windows-start-menu-dma.png "Data Migration Assistant")

-3. In the DMA dialog, select **+** from the left-hand menu to create a new project.
+4. In the DMA dialog, select **+** from the left-hand menu to create a new project.

    ![The new project icon is highlighted in DMA.](media/dma-new.png "New DMA project")

-4. In the New project pane, set the name of the project **(1)** and make sure the following value are selected:
+5. In the New project pane, set the name of the project **(1)** and make sure the following value are selected:

    - **Project type**: Select Assessment.
    - **Project name (1)**: Enter **Assessment**.